-Are there really medications for alcoholism?
+Are there really medications to stop drinking alcohol?

 Yes, there are, and many can be very effective